Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/action/HashChangeListener.md

 # HashChangeListener

-**Description**: Listens to hash changes (URL fragment) in the window and executes a reaction function in response.
+Listens to hash changes (URL fragment) in the window and executes a reaction function in response.
 This is an internal action component that is automatically used when you specify `on: "hashchange"` in your actions.

 ## Usage